dogweather/forkful/content/en/php/strings/deleting-characters-matching-a-pattern.md

 ---
 date: 2024-01-20 17:42:37.561708-07:00
-description: "Deleting characters matching a pattern in PHP is about finding specific\
-  \ sequences of characters in strings and removing them.
-Programmers do this to clean\u2026"
+description: 'How to: PHP uses the `preg_replace` function to delete characters that match a pattern using regular expressions.
+Here''s how to strip digits from a string.'
 lastmod: '2024-03-13T22:45:00.151964-06:00'
 model: gpt-4-1106-preview
-summary: Deleting characters matching a pattern in PHP is about finding specific sequences of characters in strings and removing them.
+summary: PHP uses the `preg_replace` function to delete characters that match a pattern using regular expressions.
 title: Deleting characters matching a pattern
 weight: 5
 ---